Mary Harper -- Orangeburg

 The family will not be accepting guests due to COVID-19.
-You may reach the family, Lille Bell Irick or John “Mickey” Harper, at 803-534-0285.
+You may reach the family, Lillie Bell Irick or John "Mickey" Harper, at 803-534-0285.

 Obituaries Newsletter